underndog/activemq-helm-chart/README.md

 ## Persistence

 The chart mounts a Persistent Volume for storing ActiveMQ data.
-The volume is claimed using a PersistentVolumeClaim.
-The default size is 10Gi.
+The volume is claimed using a PersistentVolumeClaim with the name specified in `persistence.claimName` (defaults to `pvc-activemq-artemis`).
+The default storage size is 10Gi.

 ## Accessing ActiveMQ